Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Abstract

 \section{Abstract}

-{ We give a systematic account of the soft mode dynamics of QCD critical point(QCD-CP) and the two-flavor color-superconductivity(2SC-CP) based on the 2-flavor Nambu-Jona-Lasinio model, and investigate their effects on electromagnetic observables in relativistic heavy-ion collisions (HIC).
-We first demonstrate that the collective excitations coupled to the fluctuations of the respective order parameters are the soft modes associated to the respective phase transitions, in the sense that they acquire a prominent spectral strength in the low-energy and low-momentum region above the respective critical temperatures, and the peak energy of the respective spectral functions goes down, i.e., gets softened, and eventually vanishes at the the critical point.
+{ We give a systematic account of the soft mode dynamics of QCD critical point and the two-flavor color-superconductivity based on the 2-flavor Nambu--Jona-Lasinio model, and investigate their effects on electromagnetic observables in relativistic heavy-ion collisions (HIC).
+We first demonstrate that the collective excitations coupled to the fluctuations of the respective order parameters are the soft modes associated with the phase transitions, in the sense that they acquire a prominent spectral strength in the low-energy and low-momentum region near the phase transitions, and the peak energy goes down, i.e., gets softened, and eventually vanishes at the critical point.
 It is shown that the diquark soft mode of the 2SC gives rise to the pseudogap, i.e., a depression in the density of states of the quark spectra around the Fermi surface above but in the vicinity of the critical temperature.
 Then, exploiting the ideas that were developed in condensed matter physics for describing the `para-conductivity' in the normal phase of metal superconductors, we show that the soft modes cause an anomalous enhancement of electric conductivity and the dilepton production rate, and discuss their relevance to HIC. }

-\keyword{soft modes: QCD critical point; color-superconductivity; pseudogap; dilepton production rate in heavy-ion collisions; electric conductivity }
+\keyword{soft modes; QCD critical point; color-superconductivity; pseudogap; dilepton production rate in heavy-ion collisions; electric conductivity }

 \begin{document}